-Deborah Ooten, Ph.D., Owner of the Conscious Living Center and CEO of Conscious Dynamics, and Beth O'Hara, B.A., senior faculty of the School of Conscious Living, help bring the Enneagram alive through the Narrative Tradition.
+Deborah Ooten, Ph.D., Owner of the Conscious Living Center and CEO of Conscious Dynamics, LLC, and Cathy Hudson, B.S., senior faculty of the School of Conscious Living, help bring the Enneagram alive through the Narrative Tradition.
 In this tradition, the Enneagram is transmitted by seeing and hearing panels of people of the same type talk about their lives.
 The Narrative Tradition is also experienced in each and every day as we listen to one another from a place of receptivity and compassion.
 This transmission of the Enneagram expresses the power of the system beyond a written account of their words.
 The Enneagram is a dynamic system that lives and breathes, teaching us all how to speak to the "listening" of the other.

 Deepen your Enneagram understanding through the School of Conscious Living